Where are you flying from?

 Portugal tour prices sort into a few clear brackets, and the tier you pick decides most of the bill before you have spent a euro on the ground.

-Value coach tours are the cheapest way to see the country with a guide.
+Value coach tours are the cheapest guided way to string Lisbon, Porto and the Douro together, and Portugal is compact enough that the format costs you less here than it would in Spain or Italy.
 Expat Explore, Trafalgar and Insight Vacations run 40-to-50-seat Lisbon-Porto-Douro itineraries at €900 to €1,400 land-only for 7 to 9 days, with breakfasts in and two or three group dinners thrown in.
 You share a full-size bus and you keep moving — every postcard stop, but you linger nowhere.
 For a first trip to Portugal on a tight clock, the coach earns its keep.

-Small-group tours of 12 to 16 people are the default tier and where most repeat travellers settle.
+Small-group tours of 12 to 16 people are the tier most travellers should book, and the reason is geographical: a minibus can climb the single-track vineyard roads above Pinhao that a full-size coach has to admire from the valley floor.
 G Adventures, Intrepid and Exodus run dependable 7- to 10-day Portugal trips at €1,600 to €2,200 land-only — G Adventures' 'Highlights of Portugal' is the one to measure others against, around €1,655 for the week.
 You get smarter hotels (3-to-4-star boutiques rather than motorway Mercures), more free time, and guides who sit down to dinner with you.
-Reckon on 30 to 50% more than a value coach for the breathing room.
+That breathing room costs 30 to 50% more than a value coach, and almost nobody who has paid it once goes back down.

 The food-and-wine specialists are where it gets interesting, and they are the reason a lot of people come.
 Click Tours, Portugal Travel Center, VPT Tours and Schultz Portugal are local outfits running groups of 8 to 12 with vineyard stays, private quinta tastings and Lisbon tasca crawls.
 Click Tours' 'Treasures of Portugal' is around €2,060 for 8 days; Portugal Travel Center ranges from €865 to €2,050 depending on the route.
 River cruisers pay separately — A-ROSA's 8-day Douro sailings sit around €1,405 land-only full board, while Uniworld, AmaWaterways and Viking run the same week at €2,400 to €4,500 at the plush end.